AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Implementation.rst

 -----------------------

-*PeleLMeX* is based upon AMReX's `AmrCore <https://amrex-codes.github.io/amrex/docs_html/AmrCore.html>`_ from which it inherits an AMR hierarchy data structure and basic regridding functionnalities.
+*PeleLMeX* is based upon AMReX's `AmrCore <https://amrex-codes.github.io/amrex/docs_html/AmrCore.html>`_ from which it inherits an AMR hierarchy data structure and basic regridding functionalities.
 The code is entirely written in C++, with low level compute-intensive kernels implemented as lambda functions to seamlessly run on CPU and various GPU backends through AMReX high performance portatbility abstraction.